simonvw95/beyond_planarity_sb/README.md

 ### Requirements
-The requirements can be found in requirements.txt
+The requirements can be found in requirements.txt These requirements work for Python 3.5.6, higher versions may run into issues with ForceAtlas2 not properly weighting their edges.
+Working with Python 3.5.6 is advised.

 ### Motivation
 Given a graph layout (Figure 1) and a set of problematic edges that are put on top (Figure 2), common layout algorithms, such as [ForceAtlas2](https://github.com/bhargavchippada/forceatlas2) and [Stress Majorization](https://graphviz.org/documentation/GKN04.pdf), will tend to fold the layout as a result of the problematic edges influencing the global structure.
 Their effects result in a layout seen in Figure 3.